Romex Targets Ants in OKC: Effective Solutions

 Optimal treatment windows: March-May and September-October

-Avoid: Peak summer humidity when indoor activity increases
+Avoid: Peak summer humidity

-Ghost ant focus: Target during dry periods when they seek indoor moisture
+Ghost ant focus: Target during dry periods.

 When DIY Methods Reach Their Limit

-Certain situations require professional intervention, regardless of your DIY skills:
+Certain situations require professional intervention:

-• Structural modifications needed: Sealing entry points in foundations or rooflines
+• Structural modifications needed: Sealing entry points.

 The Real Cost of Delayed Action

-• Property damage: Carpenter ants can cause $1,000-$5,000 in structural damage annually
+• Property damage: Carpenter ants can cause significant structural damage.

-• Treatment resistance: Delayed action allows colonies to develop bait aversion
+• Treatment resistance: Delayed action allows colonies to develop bait aversion.

 References & Sources

-• Texas A&M AgriLife Extension - Fire AntsVisit Source(Accessed: 2026-04-01)
+Texas A&M AgriLife Extension - Fire AntsVisit Source(Accessed: 2026-04-01)

-• University of Arkansas Extension - Ant ControlVisit Source(Accessed: 2026-04-01)
+University of Arkansas Extension - Ant ControlVisit Source(Accessed: 2026-04-01)

-• EPA - Ant ControlVisit Source(Accessed: 2026-04-01)
+EPA - Ant ControlVisit Source(Accessed: 2026-04-01)

 Editorial Standards

 All content is reviewed by licensed pest control professionals and fact-checked against university extension publications and peer-reviewed research.
-We prioritize accuracy and practical, actionable advice based on real-world experience.
+We prioritize accuracy and practical, actionable advice based on real-world experience serving 28,000+ families since 2016.

 Need Professional Pest Control?